Jeern/StickFigure/README.md

 ![First Stick man](Images/draw2.png)

-You can drag multiple circle joints by marking them with a rectangle (left mouse button and drag outside a circle) lick this:
+You can drag multiple circle joints by marking them with a rectangle (left mouse button and drag outside a circle) like this:

 ![First Stick man moved](Images/draw3.png)